Bee gets tricked by squirting flower prank on April Fool’s Day.

 The only other sketch from my visit is of a Balinese man reading the morning paper, Nusa Bali.
 This one was done with my trusty Pentel brushpen.

+Ok, by this point winter is technically already here but I usually don’t post client work until after it’s published.
+In any case, I was very happy to have an excuse to draw some Game of Thrones characters before the final season is over.
+I got Daenerys Targaryen, Jon Snow, his direwolf Ghost, one of the dragons, and the three-eyed raven all acting as harbingers of the end of pumpkin spice latte season.
 This is the first time in a long time that I was able to incorporate something from popular culture into an editorial illustration.
 It’s also one of the rare Utah Adventure Journal illustrations where I didn’t need to draw someone skiing.
 (Even rarer considering the article is all about the upcoming ski season.)
 Now I miss both pumpkin spice lattes and watching new Game of Thrones…